find us and Meet our Editorial Board

 EDITORS

-Alice Rio is, with Matthew Hilton, Editor of Past & Present.
+Alice Rio is, with Matthew Kelly, Editor of Past & Present.
 She is Professor of Medieval History at King’s College, London.
 Her research interests include slavery and unfreedom, law and legal texts, and the Carolingian Empire.

 Renaud Morieux is Publications Editor at Past & Present.
 He is Professor of European History and Fellow of Pembroke College, Cambridge.
 His key research interests relate to identity, migration, borders, maritime spaces, war and captivity.